KCL-BMEIS/NiftySeg/README.txt

 ---------
 3 LICENSE
 ---------
-Copyright (c) 2009, University College London, United-Kingdom All rights reserved.
+Copyright (c) 2018, NiftySeg Development Team, United-Kingdom All rights reserved.

 Redistribution and use in source and binary forms, with or without